-While great, it can cause some drivers to not load properly, which can lead to the unexpected store error.
+While great, it can cause some drivers to not load properly, which can lead to the Unexpected Store Exception error.
 As such, it’s worth disabling fast startup to see if it gets rid of the error.

 Press Win + R to open Run.
 Input control panel and click OK.
 Click Power Options, then Choose what the power buttons do from the left-hand panel.

 Once here, click Change settings that are currently unavailable.
 Untick Turn on fast startup (recommended) and click Save changes.